Engage community-led solutions for human health and the health of our planet.

 Patient’s Medical Care – $10

 A routine medical appointment costs $10 at the ASRI clinic.
-For the communities living around Gunung Palung National Park, who live on $13 a month, paying for health care can be a huge burden for a family.
+For the communities living around Gunung Palung National Park, who on average live on $186 a month, paying for health care can be a huge burden for a family.
 Save a life today by making a gift that helps cover a patient’s medical care in honor of your loved one.

 In West Borneo, ASRI Kids is the only after-school program that teaches students about the importance of protecting the rain forest.
 Many of their lessons involve hands-on activities like making recycled paper or drawing the wildlife they see in the forest.
 Make it possible for these students to creatively learn about forest stewardship with a gift today.